kreativan/kreativan.dev/content/services/processwire.md

 blocks:
   About:
     title: What is ProcessWire?
-    text: ProcessWire is a open-source CMS/CMF for building scalable websites and apps.
+    text: Open source CMS and web application framework.
 Super fast and rock solid platform, without endless updates and tons of plugins to worry about.

   Modules:
     title: Custom Modules